First Pass Yield vs Rolled Throughput Yield vs Final Yield: Key Differences Explained

 Take a 3-step assembly process as an example:

 Step 1 is where the real problem lives at 94%.
-Without per-step FPY, that distinction disappears into a blended average.
+Without per-step FPY tracking, that distinction disappears into a blended average.
+But FPY alone cannot tell you the cumulative impact across the whole line — that is where RTY becomes essential.

 What Is Rolled Throughput Yield (RTY)?